 October is LGBT History Month, and there is no better place to commemorate it than in New York State.
 From historically significant sites to funky neighborhoods, there are countless places to explore and learn about LGBTQ history and New York’s unparalleled role in advancing LGBTQ rights.
 Experience LGBT History Month in New York.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 New York City